petergregg/Content/Blog/Articles/Deploy AKS with Terraform and Store Terraform State in Azure Storage.md

     az ad sp create-for-rbac --role="Contributor" --scopes="/subscriptions/{YourAzureSubscriptionId}"
     ```

-2. Add the following to environment variables via the following powershell commands in the **Terminal**, replacing `{Your...}` with your credentials.
+2. Run the following powershell commands in the **Terminal**, replacing `{Your...}` with your details, to add the details to environment variables.
     ```
     $env:TF_VAR_CLIENT_ID = "{YourServicePrincipalClientId}"
     $env:TF_VAR_CLIENT_SECRET = "{YourServicePrincipalClientSecret}"